 Cemeteries and churchyards are peaceful and tranquil places; somewhere to spend some quite time remembering loved ones.
 A place for reflection.
 A warm, welcoming place where you can sit quietly, alone with your own thoughts, or talk with others.

-At Kirby Muxloe Parish Council, we pride ourselves on managing our local Cemetery in a caring manner.
-Just as important is our determination that your dealings with us should be handled professionally nd sympathetically.
+At Kirby Muxloe Parish Council, we pride ourselves on managing our local Cemetery in a professional and caring manner.

 Interment of cremated remains 3.30pm

 Please be advised that as from 15th January 2015 Kirby Muxloe Parish Council do not accept full burials or interment of cremated remains of Leicester Forest East residents or any other non-residents of Kirby Muxloe into Kirby Muxloe Cemetery (Min ref Cou/ 155/14-15).
 All pre-purchased plots and existing plots will be honoured.

 Leicester Forest East residents and other non-residents may purchase a Granart style plot for the interment of cremated remains in the Rose Gardens only.
 These may be pre-purchased in advance.
 Cremated remains may also be scattered in the Rose Gardens and will be marked along the front of the walled rose borders.